This article is for the old version. Please see the updated version.

 There are only three primary actions required in the interface: 1) regenerate the whole word; 2) regenerate only one part of the word; 3) manually set one part of the word from a list.
 The ‘permalink to this word’ and ‘search for this word on Google’ would be secondary actions.

-Initially it seemed obvious to layout each definition directly under its corresponding stem, but this quickly became a bad idea: even though the type containing the stem is far larger than the definition type, many short stems have long definitions.
+Initially it seemed obvious to layout each definition directly under its corresponding stem, but this quickly became a bad idea: even though the font containing the stem is far larger than the definition type, many short stems have long definitions.
 For example, the prefix ‘bi-’ is much narrower than its definition of ‘twice, double’, even with a huge difference in point size.

 So in this case, affordance was sacrificed for flexibility.
 The definitions were placed below one another, separated by a plus symbol to reinforce the notion of combining the two meanings together.